-The online e-mail phishing and spear-phishing scams have been increasing in frequency as the semester ends.
+The online e-mail phishing and spear-phishing scams appear every couple of weeks it seems and are increasing in frequency.
 The two favorite scams are to spoof e-mails from department directors (or even the VPAA, or CTO, or President's office) to direct reports asking for a "favor".
 The scam is to try and get you to either purchase gift cards or some other financial related transaction as the "favor".
 The other scam is to offer a "job" and pay you to attach an advertisement to your vehicle and drive around town with it.
 Both are bogus.

 What to do:

 - If you get an obvious scam the easiest thing to do is delete it.

 - If you get a blackmail e-mail – do not reply.
 Delete it or send to email@example.com if you are concerned.
 We will report the abuse to the domain site and if need be contact law enforcement.